Rosamondwang/Rosamondwang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my website!
-I am Yirong Wang (王艺蓉).

-I am a PhD Candidate in Finance at the University of Bristol Business School, where I enrolled in Autumn 2021 and have been fully funded by the School’s PhD Scholarship.
+I am Yirong Wang.
+I am a PhD Candidate in Finance at the University of Bristol Business School (starting from Oct 2021), where I have been fully funded by the School’s PhD Scholarship.
 My research interests lie in **empirical asset pricing, international finance, macro-finance, and return predictability**, with a particular emphasis on risk-based explanations for variations in asset prices across international markets.

-**About Me**

 I hold a Research Master’s degree in Advanced Studies in Economics from KU Leuven, Belgium, and a Bachelor’s degree in Economics from the University of Warsaw, Poland.
 I was born and raised in Urumqi, Xinjiang Province, China, where my favorite foods are pilaf (抓饭 pilav) and Naan (馕 náng).